Starting An Observation Hive of Honey Bees

 Remove the pasteboard over the candy end of the queen cage and use a small nail to punch a small hole through the candy.
 Do not make the hole so large that the queen can get out immediately.

-Check to see if the queen is alright.
+Check to see if the queen is all right.
 She is slightly larger than the attendant workers.
 Push the cage into the hive through the entrance.
 If the queen has not escaped from her cage after seven days, let her out.

 Swarms may be discovered under a variety of circumstances so there is no single procedure to capture and hive them.
 You can anticipate the swarming season and be ready on short notice with equipment to deal with the situation.
 After a swarm issues from a hive it may settle on a nearby tree, fence post, side of a building, or other similar object.
 If the clustering is within two or three feet of the ground, it is relatively easy to capture the swarm.
 The hive is placed on a sheet of canvas adjacent to the cluster of bees.
 A smoker can be used to gently drive the bees toward the entrance of the hive, but the bees will usually enter the hive without encouragement.
 Brushing may have to be done two or three times to get the majority of the bees in the hive.
 As soon as the bees are in the hive, seal the entrance and move it to its new location.
 Open the hive once it is at the new location.